sillsdev/Transcribe/README.md

 ## Architecture overview
 When Transcribe.Windows is executed, it launches the SimpleServer code.
 It tries to use the localhost port 3010 to serve the files from the react\build folder (which are installed by the Windows program in a temporary folder).
 Then the GeckoFx Browser control navigates to this port address to load the interface.

 The browser control is monitoring the HTTP requests.
 When it observes a request that begins with /api/ it interprets it as an API request for the C# to respond to.
 The application data is in the default location in ProgramData, company name, and application name (usually: C:\ProgramData\SIL\SIL Transcriber on Windows).
+Removing this folder will delete all the data for projects, tasks, transcriptions, users and audio files and allow users to start over on this computer.

 ## These are GET requests:
 - `GetUsers` - loads the list of all users.